Mubashwer/github-repo-search/README.md

    - Open Chrome and go to `chrome://extensions/`
    - Enable "Developer mode"
    - Click "Load unpacked" and select the `dist` folder

-### Chrome Web Store

-The extension is not currently available on the Chrome Web Store.
-For now, please use the [GitHub Releases](#download-from-github-releases-recommended) method above.

 ## Usage